 Injuries associated with swimmer’s shoulder include:

 - Impingement syndrome: A tendon in the shoulder rubs and catches on surrounding tissue when a person lifts their arm.

 - Labral injuries: A tear occurs in a piece of cartilage called the labrum, which sits inside the shoulder socket.

 - Shoulder instability: The structures around the shoulder joint are not effective in keeping the upper arm bone in the shoulder socket.

-- Peripheral neuropathy: Damage occurs to one of the peripheral nerves, which generally causes numbness or weakness.
+- Peripheral neuropathy: This can be caused by nerve entrapment or damage to one of the peripheral nerves, which generally causes numbness or weakness.